SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Button.md

 > [!IMPORTANT]
 > In the Dashboards app, this feature is currently still in preview.
 For more information, see [Soft-launch options](xref:SoftLaunchOptions).
 However, it is fully available in the [DataMiner Low-Code Apps](xref:Application_framework).

-In the Dashboards app, this component is available in soft launch from DataMiner 10.0.3 onwards, if the soft-launch option *ReportsAndDashboardsButton* is enabled.
+In the Dashboards app, this component is available in soft launch, if the soft-launch option *ReportsAndDashboardsButton* is enabled.
 In the DataMiner Low-Code Apps, it is available by default.

 ![Button](~/user-guide/images/Button.png)<br>*Button component in DataMiner 10.4.6*